 How to adjust the rod

-After we determine that our acoustic guitar needs a neck adjustment, we will use an allen wrench to make the adjustment.
-We will use an allen wrench to adjust the neck on our electric guitar.
+After we determine that our acoustic guitar needs a neck adjustment, we will use an Allen wrench to make the adjustment.
+We will use an Allen wrench to adjust the neck on our electric guitar.
 I will discuss the proper direction to turn the rod.
-The direction in which to properly adjust the rod will be determined by the problem existing with neck of the guitar.
+The direction in which to properly adjust the rod will be determined by the problem existing with the neck of the guitar.

 How much to adjust

-Know how to properly adjusted the guitar’s neck
+Know how to properly adjust the guitar’s neck

 I will show how to check the neck angle by pressing the strings on particular frets.
 A properly adjusted neck will have better tone and playability.
 Due to humidity and poor conditions, almost all guitar necks will shift.
 In conclusion, it is necessary to adjust your truss rod to avoid poor playability.